eait-itig/msgtap/README.md

 Multi-byte fields in the `msgtap` protocol are in big-endian format.
-There is no provision for alignment of multi-byte fields, they can appear on any byte boundar.
+There is no provision for alignment of multi-byte fields, they can appear on any byte boundary.

 A `msgtap` record in a stream immediately follows the preceeding record.
 There is no padding or framing of records within a stream.